 What is Carers Credit allowance?
 The UK benefits from a wealth of carers who look after people with disabilities.
 Many of them give up work to perform their caring role.

-CARERS CREDITS ALLOWANCE: The contribution helps to ensure carers do not lose out on social security benefits.
+The contribution helps to ensure carers do not lose out on social security benefits.
 So, caring for someone means you may qualify to claim Carer's Credit.

 The aim of care allowance NI is to protect carers' future and automatic entitlement to certain benefits.

-In particular, the tax credits and benefits for carers help them qualify for bereavement benefits and the State Pension.
+In particular, the tax credits and other benefits for carers help them qualify for bereavement payments and the State Pension.

 Note: National Insurance records affect the State Pension.
 Also, Carer's Credit helps in cases where a spouse or civil partner makes a claim for bereavement benefits.

 You need to be caring for someone to qualify for Carer's Credit.
 The care you provide must be for at least twenty (20) hours each week.

 But, there is no maximum limit to the number of people you can care for each week.
 Eligibility for Carer's Credit is not a means-tested benefit.
 Thus, it is not affected by your savings, investments, or your income.

 Carers NI credits help to fill any missing National Insurance Contributions.
 So, qualifying for Carer's Credit means you can take on extra caring responsibilities.
 Doing so has no effect on future qualification for the State Pension.

 Who can get Carer's Credits allowance?
 To meet the eligibility criteria for Carer's Credit you must be: